-The University of Maine System (“University” or “we”) must maintain the privacy of your protected health information (“PHI”) and give you this notice that describes our legal duties and privacy practices concerning your PHI.
-In general, when we release your PHI, we must release only that information necessary to achieve the purpose of the use or disclosure.
-However, all of your PHI, with limited exceptions, will be available for release if you sign an authorization form, if you request the information for yourself, to a provider regarding your treatment, or due to a legal requirement.
+The University of Maine System (“University” or “we”) must maintain the privacy of your Protected Health Information (PHI) and give you this notice that describes our legal duties and privacy practices concerning your Protected Health Information.
+In general, when we release your Protected Health Information, we must release only that information necessary to achieve the purpose of the use or disclosure.
+However, all of your Protected Health Information, with limited exceptions, will be available for release if you sign an authorization form, if you request the information for yourself, to a provider regarding your treatment, or due to a legal requirement.
 Health information and other records of University of Maine System students generally are not subject to this notice and are protected by other federal and state laws.

 The Privacy Official, Robert Pederson, is responsible for overseeing privacy policies and procedures; coordinating and implementing policy; providing training; receiving and processing privacy complaints; processing individual rights requests; and ensuring retention of HIPPA policies and procedures, complaints and investigative materials to meet compliance requirements.

-It is the responsibility of all employees to understand and comply with the UM System and UMF Student Health Center policies regarding confidentiality and privacy.
+It is the responsibility of all employees to understand and comply with the University of Maine System and UMF Student Health Center policies regarding confidentiality and privacy.

 Designated Record Set: All patient information, including medical records and billing records are in hard copy and maintained in locked files at the UMF Student Health Center.
 A medical records database is maintained for internal use only and is not used for transmission of medical records.